enzo-project/enzo-dev/doc/manual/source/user_guide/BuildingEnzo.rst

     Success!
     ~/enzo/src/enzo $

-After compiling, you can have the build system copy the executable to a bin/ directory at the top level.
+After compiling, you will have ``enzo.exe`` in the current directory.

 ::